 Today’s most desirable workplaces all know this.
 For millennials, a company’s vision is just as important as its salary package, especially in Western countries where IT specialists are lacking and pay is high.
 They’re not wrong to think so, either.
 Here at Mooncascade, we don’t work with payday loan companies or tobacco companies, for example, because we don’t believe it’s right.

 Having shared values helps our team, investors, and leadership move in the same direction.
 It drives us forward in challenging times.
 Plus, it’s something we can measure.
-We use objective key results, so our goals for a given project won’t be an amount of money but something like “helping X amount of people accomplish a certain task.”
+We use objective key results, so our goals identified on our prioritization canvas for a given project won’t be an amount of money but something like “helping X amount of people accomplish a certain task.”

 Used alongside a feature-benefit-value canvas, this also helps attract talent.
 When your “why” is something people can verify, it’s easy for prospective employees to go through your workflow and make sure you’re not engaging in any ethically questionable practices.
 Everyone wins: your business gets the talent, an employee finds a great home, and together, you join forces to make the world a better place.